joshbeckman/notes/about.md

 * Move webmentions into static ingestion and rendering
 - Sitemap page

+### 2024-01-15
+- Redesign the site to double-column layout
+- Add notepad to posts and pages
+- Introduced seasons

 ### 2024-01-06
 * Featured image support on posts
 - Migrate the blog content from Ghost into this site